codingepaduli/codingepaduli/content/interesting/Developing.md

 [SQLite tool](https://dev.to/danilsa0109/sqlite-a-tool-that-allows-creating-databases-from-the-terminal-78j) - create databases from the terminal - DEV Community\
 [incentius-foss/WhatTheDuck](https://github.com/incentius-foss/WhatTheDuck) - WhatTheDuck is an open-source web application built on DuckDB.
 It allows users to upload CSV files, store them in tables, and perform SQL queries on the data.\
 [Screwtape / sqlite-schema-diagram · GitLab](https://gitlab.com/Screwtapello/sqlite-schema-diagram) - \
+[SQLite](https://antonz.org/sqlite-is-not-a-toy-database/) - import from JSON, CSV and more\

 ### Giochi